FisherRobison/VeritoneSalesEngineeringTools/README.md

   }
 }

+# Get the results from engine in step 2
 query getEngineResults {
   engineResults(tdoId: "This should be same targetId used in step 2", engineIds: ["e8ba2d5e-e4f2-4f57-84f3-da90cb9a0ddd"]) {
     records {